 6. Cover with the remaining butternut/kale mixture, arranging it a bit.
 Tuck any pasta that has risen, underneath to ensure it cooks properly.

-9. Uncover, tuck any pasta that has risen, down underneath so it softens, and continue baking until golden, 12-15-more minutes.
+10. Uncover, tuck any pasta that has risen down underneath so it softens, and continue baking until golden, 12-15 more minutes.
+If it seems watery, continue baking or simmer gently on the stovetop, cooking off any excess liquid.

 Notes